 Education: Napa Valley College and UCDavis extension classwork

 SF Chronicle Winemaker to Watch 2016

 I think the best winemaking is invisible.
 Diligence in the cellar and impeccably grown fruit allow this to be possible.
-There are techniques that can be applied to wines, and adjuncts that will build this that or the other, but if you work really hard at the craft of cellar work, endeavor to have clean ferments, and don’t pick grapes out of balance, you can make very pure wines.
+There are techniques and additives that can be applied to wine to build things that were not there to begin with, but if you work really hard at the craft of cellar work, endeavor to have clean ferments, and don’t pick grapes out of balance, you can make very pure wines.
 Wines that then show one growing season from one place can be magical things.